Servant-Of-God-1/Metal_Cardbot_API/README.md

-# masih dalam tahap pengembangan
+# still in the development stage